 We start by testing the daily gains by investing 100 000 at the close of each day and holding until the open the next day:

 If we own GLD from the close to the next day’s close we get these results:

 Let’s test the average gain from the open to the close per day (day trades):

 Based on the facts above let’s test the performance of owning gold/GLD from the close of every Thursday until the close of Friday:

-If we buy at the close on a Thursday and sell Monday morning/open we get 0.19% per trade and this equity curve:
+If we buy at the close on a Thursday and sell Monday morning/open, gold weekend trading strategy, we get 0.19% per trade and this equity curve: